Content Index

 .addAction(action);

-Finally we launch the notification along with the actions we configured in the previous steps through the build() method:
+Finally we launch the notification along with the actions that we configured in the previous steps through the build() method:

 NotificationManagerCompat notificationManager =